Former winery employee pleads guilty in bathroom cam incident - Kelowna News

-Former Summerhill Winery employee Ian Leighton has plead guilty to two counts of secretly observing/recording nudity in a private place and one count of attempting to prevent, defeat or obstruct justice.
+Former Summerhill Winery employee Ian Leighton has pleaded guilty to two counts of secretly observing/recording nudity in a private place and one count of attempting to prevent, defeat or obstruct justice.

 Leighton, 43, will undergo a psychological assessment prior to sentencing.